A unifying Bayesian framework for adversarial robustness: Experiments

 \subsection{Experimental Setup}

 We evaluate our framework across both classification and regression tasks.
-For image classification, we use the MNIST dataset \citep{MNIST}, whereas for regression we consider the Wine \citep{wine_data} and Energy Efficiency \citep{athanasios_tsanas_energy_2012} datasets.
+For image classification, we use the MNIST \citep{MNIST} and CIFAR-10 \citep{krizhevsky2009learning} datasets, whereas for regression we consider the Wine \citep{wine_data} and Energy Efficiency \citep{athanasios_tsanas_energy_2012} datasets.
 The underlying predictive model is always a Bayesian NN (BNN) trained with VI.
-For classification, we employ a convolutional architecture, whereas for regression we use a fully connected architecture.
-Code to reproduce the experiments as well as a full parameter specification can be found at \url{https://anonymous.4open.science/r/advDef}.
+For classification, we employ a convolutional architecture, whereas for regression we use a fully connected one.
+Code to reproduce the experiments as well as full hyperparameter specification can be found at \url{https://anonymous.4open.science/r/advDef}.